 Fermenting is one of the easiest and most economical ways to boost your health is FERMENTING!
-In stressful times when your digestion is under attack from processed food, undisclosed additives, and GMO’s, fermented foods like sauerkraut and yogurt are a life-saver to your gut, with far more beneficial bacteria than most probiotic supplements, and they’re cheaper than store-bought pills.
+In stressful times when your digestion is under attack from processed food, undisclosed additives, and GMO’s, old-fashioned fermented foods like sauerkraut and yogurt are a life-saving break for your gut, with far more beneficial bacteria than most probiotic supplements, and they’re cheaper than store-bought pills.
 Made easily in a variety of flavors, just 2 tablespoons of a fermented food at a meal can restore your internal balance.
 Here are 12 BIG advantages of fermented food:

 - Improves your energy level, mood, mental health, and brain power.

 - Reverses negative effects of gut-killing chemicals such as GMO’s, pesticides, antibiotics, and vaccines.

 - High fiber activates and restores your intestinal flora, promoting good bacteria, clearing out gunk and harmful microbes.

 - Strengthens the immune system’s ability to defend you from all illnesses.

 - Reduces cravings for sugars and carbs, a global pandemic.

 - Economical.
 Use any raw vegetable of fruit.

 - Heals leaky gut, bowel disorders, SIBO, constipation, and inflammatory bowel disease.

 - Lowers risk of cancer, diabetes, obesity, autism, Parkinson’s, Alzheimer’s disease.